Project 4: Loading and Executing Modules

 tlink /v c0grh $*.obj klib io412, $*.mod, $*, emu mathh ch

 The link command for your kernel should have the form below, with c0h coming first and including both base412 and io412:

 tlink /v c0h base412 io412 ..., myos, myos, emu mathh ch

 Put_char() should be implemented as a system call just like Proc_start(), etc. It should be in klib.c and it should generate an interrupt to System_service().
-Otherwise, in each of the modules the Cprintf() in io412.c would refer to a Put_char() which is not the one we have implemented (since the modules are linked seperately).
+Otherwise, in each of the modules, the Cprintf() in io412.c would refer to a Put_char() which is not the one we have implemented (since the modules are linked separately).

 The reason for this separation is that we want only one kernel, while the function interfaces for system calls (such as Proc_start()) must be linked in with every application module.